Is your birding tour operator legal?

 Public liability, passenger liability, and other insurances types are also needed, usually applicable to the tour vehicle being used.

 We are a company that spends the necessary money and staff time on ensuring we’re above reproach, wherever we operate our birding tours.
 There are some other major considerations not dealt with here in other parts of the world.
 For example, in the UK and the rest of Europe we have to have ATOL or equivalent insurance, which of course we do have.
 That’s only possible because we are incorporated in England/Wales (as well as in the USA, South Africa, etc.).
 In the USA, state park permits are a real issue.
 We usually have to pay the fees a year in advance, even if we’re unsure whether all the trips in all the states will run in the coming year.
-New Zealand has some of the strictest laws about tours on the planet, which also explains why our trips there are currently not as competitively priced as those of some operators.
+New Zealand has some of the strictest laws about tours on the planet, which also explains why our trips there are currently not as competitively priced as those of some birding tour operators.
 We’re trying to work on this.
 But ask the company you’re thinking of booking with if they’re legal; please kindly don’t just book on price.

 Birding Ecotours